-with $C(\Pa,\la,\zeta,l)\in \K(e^{\omega_j/{t_a}})_{j\in I}$, which vanishes unless the non-vanishing conditions for $C(\Qa,\la,\zeta,l)$, stated after (\ref{eq:QandC0}), are satisfied.
+with \smash{$C\bigl(\Pa\!,\la,\zeta,l\bigr)\!\!\in\! \K\bigl({\rm e}^{\omega_j/{t_a}}\bigr)_{\!j\in I}$}, which vanishes unless the non-vanishing conditions for $C\bigl(\smash{\Qa}\!,\allowbreak\la,\zeta,l\bigr)$, stated after~\eqref{eq:QandC0}, are satisfied.

-Step \ref{algo:rescompe} is equivalent to showing that $\Pa$ and $\Qa$ have the same residues at their poles, which are simple at most.
-Since both $\Pa$ and $\Qa$ are $W$-invariant, the coefficients follow the same $W$-symmetry in (\ref{eqn:RWsym}).
-Hence, it is enough to consider weights in $P^{+}$ because every element of $P$ has a unique element in $P^{+}$ in its $W$-orbit.
+Step~\ref{algo:rescompe} is equivalent to showing that \smash{$\Pa$} and \smash{$\Qa$} have the same residues at their poles, which are simple at most.
+Since \smash{$\Pa$} is $W$-invariant as each \smash{$\Pam$} is $W$-invariant, the coefficients~${C\bigl(\Pa,\la,\zeta,l\bigr)}$ follow the same $W$-symmetry as $C\bigl(\Qa,\la,\zeta,l\bigr)$ in~\eqref{eqn:RWsym}.
+Hence, it is enough to consider weights in $P^{+}$ because every element of $P$ has a~unique element in $P^{+}$ in its $W$-orbit.